corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 In Rust, sharing mutable state across threads requires types that implement `Send` and `Sync`.
 Try to share a plain `HashMap` between threads and **the program does not compile**.
 You're forced to wrap it in an `Arc<Mutex<...>>`, an `Arc<RwLock<...>>`, or use a channel.
-The race condition becomes a type error, not a Tuesday-at-3-a.m. error.
+That race condition becomes a type error. [^races]

+[^races]: Rust's type system doesn't catch all data races, but types that truly can't be shared between threads without synchronization won't compile.
+You can still have logic bugs in your synchronization, but you won't have the kind of "oh no, I forgot to lock this" that often leads to silent data corruption.

 ### Composable Error Handling